arthuRHD/immosheets/README.md

 ### SeLoger

-An account on *RapidAPI* is needed to retieve the API key.
+An account on *RapidAPI* is needed to retrieve an API key.

 [https://rapidapi.com/apidojo/api/seloger/](https://rapidapi.com/apidojo/api/seloger/)